Plan Your Visit

 Certain special events might require an admission fee or advance ticket purchase.

 Manatee Village Historical Park is primarily accessible for differently-abled individuals.
 Due to the historic nature of some of our buildings, visitors may be offered an alternative experience.
 Online experiences provide both text & audio options and include:

 We are located at 1404 Manatee Avenue East (SR 64), Bradenton, FL 34208.

-Just look for “Old Cabbage Head”, our 1913 Baldwin Locomotive, welcoming visitors to the Park from State Road 64!
+Just look for “Old Cabbage Head”, our 1913 Baldwin Locomotive, welcoming visitors to the museum from State Road 64!

 In the interest of preserving our historic structures and artifacts for future generations:

 Please no smoking anywhere on the museum campus.
 You must smoke off of our property.

 Please keep your dog on a leash and please clean up after your dog.